7-4-7/SoilViTv1_anam/README.md

 Detect the **is the image is soil image or not** of a particular soil condition or characteristic from **single-label image data**.

 **Details:**
 This is a **binary classification** task with only single labeled dataset.
-The focus is on improving generalization from sparse labels.

  [Read More (Challenge 2)](./Challenge%20%232/README.md)